Solar Panel Cost in Tennessee (2026): See Your Exact Savings

 Affiliate disclosure: We may earn a commission when you request quotes through our partners.
 This does not affect our analysis or your cost.
 Learn more.

-Here is a breakdown of every solar incentive available to Tennessee homeowners, from federal tax credits to state-specific programs.
+Here is a breakdown of every solar incentive available to Tennessee homeowners in 2026, from the federal solar tax credit to state-specific programs.
+Combine these incentives to reduce your installation cost by up to 30%.

 Explore Solar Financing for Tennessee